Henry Trevor, 21st Baron Dacre

-Henry Otway Trevor, 21st Baron Dacre, CB (27 July 1777 – 2 June 1853) was a British peer and soldier.
+General Henry Otway Trevor, 21st Baron Dacre CB (27 July 1777 – 2 June 1853) was a peer and British Army officer.

 Early life

 Born Henry Otway Brand, he was the second son of Thomas Brand and his wife the 19th Baroness Dacre.

 Career

 In 1807, he fought at Copenhagen and commanded the 1st Battalion of the Coldstream Guards during the Peninsular War, seeing action at Salamanca, Talavera and Buçaco.
 In 1815, he was appointed a Companion of the Order of the Bath and on inheriting the estates of his cousin, John Trevor-Hampden, 3rd Viscount Hampden, changed his surname to Trevor.
-In 1851, he inherited his childless brother's title and also became a General that year.
+In 1851, he inherited his childless brother's title and also became a general that year.

 Personal life

 On 24 August 1806, he married Pyne Crosbie (a sister of William Crosbie, 4th Baron Brandon and ex-wife of Sir John Gordon, 6th Baronet) and they had six children: